 6:30 P.M.
 Prompt

-In addition, our partners and stockholders always have a wealth of information to share.
-Look forward to seeing you on Monday, please bring a friend.
+In addition, our partners and stockholders always has great information to share.
+Look forward to seeing you on Monday, kindly share this information and bring a friend.
 Continue to have a wonderful day!!

 Gloria Nelson, President